rsocket/rsocket-rpc-java/docs/get-started.md

 ```

 ### Fire-and-Forget
-Fire and forget sends a request without a response.
+Fire-and-forget sends a request without expecting a response.
 This is not just ignoring the response; the underlying protocol does not send anything back to the caller.
-To make a request fire-and-forget with RSocket RPC you need to return google.protobuf.Empty in your IDL.
-This will generate fire and forget code.
+To make a request fire-and-forget with RSocket RPC you need to return `google.protobuf.Empty` in your IDL.
+This will generate fire-and-forget code.

 #### Protobuf
 ```
 import "google/protobuf/empty.proto";
-...
+⋮
 rpc FireAndForget (SimpleRequest) returns (google.protobuf.Empty) {}
 ```

 ### Single Request / Stream Response
-Sends a single request and then receives multiple responses.
+This interaction model sends a single request and then receives multiple responses.
 This can be used to model subscriptions to topics and queues.
 It can be also used to do things like page from a database.
-To generate this mark the response with the stream keyword.
+To generate this, mark the response with the `stream` keyword.

 #### Protobuf
 ```